 Below, we've outlined the most popular fad diets you may have heard of.

 According to Cynthia Sass, MPH, RD, a person following keto generally consumes a diet that's 75-90 percent fat, 5 percent carbohydrates and the remaining percent protein.
 High fat, low carb and moderate protein is the magic ratio behind the keto diet.
 An example meal might include avocados, eggs, olive oil and bacon.
 Bread and grains are a big no-no. The idea behind keto is that once the body is deprived of carbohydrates, the body will begin to break down fat to convert it into energy.
 This is known as reaching ketosis.
 For a full breakdown of the keto diet, check out our Lively blog post.

 Intermittent fasting is a method of scheduling caloric intake.
-Matthew Taylor, RD, Ph.D, previously noted to Lively that intermittent fasting is a broad term used to define a period of time in which caloric consumption is restricted to a small intake or no intake at all.
+Matthew Taylor, RD, Ph.D, previously told Lively that intermittent fasting is a broad term used to define a period of time in which caloric consumption is restricted to a small intake or no intake at all.

 Also known as "the caveman diet," the paleo diet consists of eating foods that can be hunted and gathered.
 This would leave us with a diet rich in lean protein, fruits, vegetables, seeds and nuts.
 Processed foods, sugar and all grains would be removed.
 Sound familiar?
 You may be wondering what the difference is between keto and paleo.
 Paleo does not place emphasis on macronutrients while keto does.
-The keto diet restricts majority of fruits and legumes because there is one goal in mind: to reach ketosis.
+The keto diet restricts the majority of fruits and legumes, because there is one goal in mind: to reach ketosis.
 There aren’t as many limitations when following a paleo diet; it still allows participants to eat from whole food groups.